MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 Troubleshoot permissions, feature access, and connection access in Azure DevOps.

 For more information and a comprehensive reference for each built-in user, group, and permission, see [Security groups, service accounts, and permissions in Azure DevOps](permissions.md).
+See also [Other areas where permissions might be applied](#other-areas-where-permissions-might-be-applied), which is listed further in this article.

 ## Look up permissions